ArturStarling/QR-Organizer/README.md

 ![1](https://im7.ezgif.com/tmp/ezgif-7-522be58c21fc.webp)

+The gif above show a photo being taken by a webcam and, because there was a QR Code with data equal to 1, it returned the image of where the object should be.

 In addition, you can write the name of the object, such as "resistors", and receive the same image that would appear identifying the QR of the "resistors".

 The code was implemented into an .apk app, being designed to work with Android.